cwmaloney/farmsteadLightsWebhook/README.md

 npm installs packages in the folder "node_modules" withing the project folder.

 1. Install:
      * Open a terminal or command line window
      * "cd" to project folder
      * npm install

-## Running the service
+## Running the web hook server
 1. Optional - Update the software from github.com
     * Open a terminal or command line window
     * cd to project folder
     * git pull
 2. Start the service
     * Open a terminal or command line window
     * cd to project folder
     * node webHooks.js
 3. Start ngrok
     * Open a terminal or command line window
     * First timed you run ngrok on the server: ngrok authtoken <auth token from ngrok UI>
     * ngrok http 8000 -subdomain=farmsteadlights
 4. Test the service
     * Open status page in a browser https://farmsteadlights.ngrok.io/status
     * Open farmstead.com - try "Go Santa"

 ## Editing and Debugging using VS Code
 1. In VS Code, open the project folder (File/Open)